 Anthony Buccino earned a prize in the 2011 Society of Professional Journalists Excellence in Journalism Awards in the Media-Affiliated Blog category.
 The entry included these three essays:

 “Penny Candy from the Corner Store”

 “Gary’s English Racer vs. My Schwinn”

-Anthony Buccino is the moderator of the Facebook group You Know You're from Belleville, N.J., if you
+Anthony Buccino is the admin of the Facebook group You Know You're from Belleville, N.J., if you

 Visit Old Belleville

 New Jersey author Anthony Buccino's stories of the 1960s, transit coverage and other writings earned four Society of Professional Journalists Excellence in Journalism awards.